dowsn/books-agent/README.md

    - Get a free API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
    - Add it as `GEMINI_API_KEY` in Replit Secrets

+3. (Optional) Add Brave Search for last-resort fallback:
+   - Get a free API key from [Brave Search API](https://brave.com/search/api/)
+   - Add it as `BRAVE_API_KEY` in Replit Secrets
+   - The agent will automatically use it if Google Books and Open Library fail

-3. Configuration file `mcp_agent.config.yaml` is already set up
+4. Configuration file `mcp_agent.config.yaml` is already set up

 ## Usage